List of described attractions by regions

 Madagascar is very rich with surprising natural landmarks - created both by geological processes and living nature.

-Wondermondo does not list large natural complexes - such as Amazon Rainforest or Great Barrier Reef.
-Thus here are not described such wonders of Madagascar as the unique rainforests or the otherwordly dry forests of Andrefana.
-Nevertheless Madagascar is very rich with landmarks with smaller area.
-Highlights of Madagascar are:
+Wondermondo does not list large natural complexes – such as Amazon Rainforest or Great Barrier Reef.
+Thus there are not described such wonders of Madagascar as the unique rainforest or the otherworldly dry forest of Andrefana.
+Bu some of the most amazing smaller wonders of Madagascar are:

 Tsingy de Ankarana